 Study abroad is a growth opportunity Students should try it for a few weeks, a few months or a semester.
 They learn respect for other cultures, an appreciation for their own and the chance to find out how to function outside of their comfort zone.

-If your young adult comes out of college without loans, she should thank you With the average college debt per student at about $25,000, it’s the rare and lucky one who can graduate debt-free.
+If your young adult comes out of college without loans, they should thank you With the average college debt per student at about $25,000, it’s the rare and lucky one who can graduate debt-free.

 Four years fly by Honestly, it seems like we just dropped her off at college yesterday.